 Even though money transfer providers are not banking institutions, in the eyes of the Chinese government they remain under anti-money laundering law control.
 Customers sending money from Germany to China can learn more about the specific anti-money laundering obligations of money transfer providers by researching the Administrative Measures on Payment Service of Non-financial Institutions issued by the People’s Bank of China.

-The fastest international transfer provider to China is TorFx.
-The cheapest provider we found is TorFx at 0.5% Above Mid-Market Rate.
+The fastest international transfer provider to China is Wise.
+The cheapest provider we found is Wise at % Above Mid-Market Rate.

-If you’re looking for the best combination of price, speed, and reliability we recommend using TorFx when transferring EUR to CNY.
+If you’re looking for the best combination of price, speed, and reliability we recommend using Wise when transferring EUR to CNY.

-Alternatively, if you are unable to access TorFx for any reason, our comparison engine has found Instarem and CurrenciesDirect also to be very good options when sending EUR – CNY.
+Alternatively, if you are unable to access Wise for any reason, our comparison engine has found also to be very good options when sending EUR – CNY.

 Get the Best Rate and Sign Up for Rate Alerts Germany to China